 At the heart of HumanProof is a development calculus using a datastructure called

 The considerations from Section 3.1.3 led to the development of an 'on-tree' development calculus.

-Rather than storing a flat list of goals and a metavariable context alongside the result, the entire development state is stored in a recursive tree structure which I will call a box tree.
+Rather than storing a flat list of goals and a metavariable context alongside the result, the entire development state is stored in a recursive tree structure which I call a

 The box tree, to be defined in Section 3.3.2, stores the proof state as an incomplete proof tree with on-tree metavariable declarations which is then presented to the user as a nested set of boxes.

 Box in action.